 Federal and state regulations require that the college establish and implement a policy to measure satisfactory academic progress toward the master's degree in nursing.
-The progress of financial aid recipients is evaluated each semester based on qualitative standard, quantitative standard and progress based on a timeframe standard.
+The progress of financial aid recipients is evaluated each semester based on a qualitative standard, a quantitative standard and progress based on a timeframe standard.
 Students must be making academic progress regardless of whether the student had previously received aid.
 A student's progress will be reviewed at the end of each semester.